Hybridization as a natural laboratory

 I use hybrid zones, geographic regions in which interbreeding occurs, to understand speciation, reproductive isolation, and phenotypic evolution.
 Because hybridizing taxa are early in the speciation process, they can be particularly useful systems for understanding the mechanisms underlying speciation.

 For my PhD at Cornell, I developed and funded research on the hybrid zone between the yellow-shafted and red-shafted flicker—two taxa in the northern flicker species complex (Colaptes auratus).
-By bringing genomic approaches to this system of historic interest, I was able to understand patterns of genetic differentiation, hybrid zone movement over time, and the genetic basis of coloration.
+By bringing genomic approaches to this classic system, I was able to understand patterns of genetic differentiation, hybrid zone movement over time, and the genetic basis of coloration.
+I continue to explore the genetics of hybridization in these birds, and am beginning pilot work on migration in flicker hybrids.

 Dispersal behavior and landscape genetics